afmagee/afmagee.github.io/_posts/2024-01-13-linux-texlive-finagling.md

 The only wrinkle here being you still need to know what the package is actually called, and that may well not be what you put in `\usepackage{}`.
 You may want to run `tlmgr --verify-repo=none install <package>` to avoid complaints.

+Update: that this is the "only" wrinkle may have been a slight understatement.
+I needed[^9] LuaTeX for some slides I was working on, but while it was installed I got nothing but errors trying to use it.
+Eventually I figured out that this was a missing package, `luaotfload`, but `tlmgr` wouldn't install it.[^10] In the end, an additional installation was required, `sudo apt install texlive-luatex` came with what was needed to make things work right.

 [^1]: Well, as long as I've used it relatively seriously.
 We had a fling in high school, but I had even less idea what I was doing then than I do now.
 So, that is to say, not _that_ long.
 [^2]: It didn't help that I made poor sizing choices when partitioning, and gave `/` a mere 20 GB that filled up in no time at all.
 [^3]: When I finally stopped dragging my feet and updated to an OS that was going to be supported for more than another month or two.